If you are looking for the best water softener on the market, you have come to the right place.

 You may think that water softeners aren’t really a big deal for you and your family.
 But, having one can really improve your home in a number of surprising ways, besides just getting rid of all the calcium and magnesium.

 For instance, hard water has been known to build up within plumbing systems, causing scale build-up, corrosion, and decreased washing efficiency.
 A water softener can fix all of these issues, and as a result, it can even save you money monthly on your water utilities!

 In addition to saving you money this way, it can also help improve the lifespan of many of the essential appliances that you use every single day.
 Items like your coffee makers, ice machines, water heater tanks, dishwashers, and washing machines can all be affected by hard water.

-Surprisingly, it can even improve the cleanliness of things like glassware, silverware, mirrors and more, due to the decrease in soap scum and other mineral deposits left on them during cleaning.
+Surprisingly, it can even improve the cleanliness of things like glassware, silverware, mirrors and more, due to the decrease in soap scum and other mineral deposits (such as calcium carbonate) left on them during cleaning.